Fathoniagung/Fathoniagung/README.md

 - 👋 Hi, I’m @Fathoniagung
 - 👀 I’m interested in R languange
-- 🌱 I’m currently learning Social Science
+- 🌱 I’m currently learning International Relations (Social Science)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Social Media Project
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Fathoniagung/Fathoniagung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.